The Climate Change Levy (CCL) is a tax charged on gas, electricity, LPG, coal and coke used by businesses in the UK.

 Climate Change Agreements are voluntary agreements between the Government and operators.
 They contain targets to reduce energy consumption.
 If you want to claim Climate Change Levy (CCL) discount, you have to join the scheme applicable to the sector you are in and enter a Climate Change Agreement (CCA) which commits you to reduce your energy use.

-The current schemes run from 1 April 2013 to 31 March 2023 and apply to 51 industry sectors, including the 3 sectors for which the NFU are the trade association: pig production, poultry production (including eggs) and horticulture.
+The current schemes run from 1 April 2013 to 31 March 2027 and apply to 51 industry sectors, including the 3 sectors for which the NFU are the trade association: indoor pig production, poultry production (including eggs) and protected horticulture

 Once you enter into a CCA, you must meet your energy efficiency targets to keep your CCA and continue to receive CCL discount.

-The targets are set for your sector – horticulture, pig or poultry – and are applied equally to all participants in that sector.
-The overall reduction target must be achieved by 31st December 2020.
-Progress towards the overall target is assessed every 2 years over four ‘target periods’ ending 31st December 2014, 2016, 2018, and 2020 – compared with a ‘base year’, which for most operators is 2008.
+The targets are set for your sector -- horticulture, pig or poultry -- and are applied equally to all participants in that sector.
+The overall reduction target must be achieved by 31st December 2024 and is based on 2024's performance to be compared with a "base year", which for most operators is 2018.

 You have to report your energy and production data for each of the target periods to show whether or not you have achieved your target for the period.